Kastellorizo: Italian period

 In the Treaty of Sèvres the island was assigned to Italy and the Italian navy assumed it from the French on 1 March 1921, but the treaty was never ratified.
 The Treaty of Lausanne confirmed the Italian claim on Kastellorizo, and the island – under the Italian name "Castelrosso" – was then integrated in the possession of the Isole Italiane dell'Egeo.

-Because of the Italian occupation, the island was not affected directly by the Population exchange between Greece and Turkey of 1923, but the forced emigration of the large Greek population living on the nearby Anatolian coast hit heavily the economy of the island.
+Because of the Italian occupation, the island was not affected directly by the population exchange between Greece and Turkey of 1923, but the forced emigration of the large Greek population living on the nearby Anatolian coast hit heavily the economy of the island.

 The 1932 Convention between Italy and Turkey, which defined the sea border between the two powers, assigned all the islets of the small archipelago around Kastellorizo except Ro and Strongyli to Turkey.
 During the 1930s it was a stopover for French and British seaplanes.
 During the Second World War, on 25 February 1941, in the course of Operation Abstention, British Commandos occupied the island, but Italian forces from Rhodes recaptured it some days later.
-After the British occupation, fearing a German invasion, some of the inhabitants fled to Gaza in Palestine.
 When Italy capitulated to the Allies (8 September 1943), the island was occupied again by Allied forces, and it remained under their occupation for the rest of the war.
 In July 1944, a fuel dump caught fire, which spread to an adjacent ammunition dump, thereby destroying half of the homes on the island.

 Modern Greek era

 Kastellorizo was assigned to Greece with the Paris Peace Treaties, 1947.
-In May 1945 it was still under British administration, but on September 15, 1947 effectively came under Greek administration.
+In May 1945 it was still under British administration, but on 15 September 1947 effectively came under Greek administration.
 The island formally joined the Greek State on 7 March 1948 together with the other Dodecanese islands.

 The island has become more popular in recent years, among tourists looking for an isolated place in the Dodecanese, thanks also to the 1991 Oscar-winning movie Mediterraneo, by Gabriele Salvatores, which is set on the island.
-Kastellórizo was the only territory of the European Union where the solar eclipse of March 29, 2006 was visible in its totality.
+Kastellórizo was the only territory of the European Union where the solar eclipse of March 29, 2006, was visible in its totality.

 In 2011, the French ship Dignité-Al Karama, the only member the Freedom Flotilla II that managed to approach Gaza, refueled at Kastellorizo.
-The ship was warmly received by the inhabitants, some of whom remembered about the shelter the island's inhabitants had found in Gaza, then under British control, during World War II.